Universal-Connect-Project/ucw-app/ENVIRONMENT.md

 # Environment variables

-This is an explanation of some of the environment variables that can be set in `./apps/server/.env`
+This is an explanation of the environment variables that can be set in `./apps/server/.env`

 ## UCP Credentials